jeffcarrell/IPv6-for-the-IPv4-Brain/README.md

 An IPv6 cheat sheet pdf

-Wireshark 101 Quick Reference pdf (not mine, © 2014 PacketIQ Inc.)
+Wireshark 101 Quick Reference pdf, a little older, but still good info!  (not mine, © 2014 PacketIQ Inc.)

 ------